-Swimming beside giant manta rays, gazing upon a glowing lava lake, and strolling along green sand are just some of the best things to do on the Big Island of Hawaii you can experience on your visit!
+Swimming with giant manta rays, gazing at a glowing lava lake, and strolling along a green-sand beach are just some of our favorite things to do on the Big Island of Hawaii.

-We visit the Big Island about once per year and never feel like we have enough time to see and do all that is available.
+We visit the Big Island about once per year and still discover new things to see and do every time we come back.

 🏝 Top 10 Best Things to do On Big Island

-What makes the items in this list so special and noteworthy is that they are truly unique things to do that can only be done on the Big Island of Hawaii.
+What makes the items in this list so remarkable and noteworthy is that they are truly unique things to do that can only be done on the Big Island of Hawaii.

-Every one of the activities listed are sure to become lifetime memories and remind you of your vacation in paradise.
+Each of the activities listed is sure to become a lifetime memory and remind you of your vacation in paradise.

-For each item, you will find descriptions and direct links to the highest-rated companies that provide them, when applicable.
+For each item, you will find descriptions and direct links to the highest-rated companies that provide them.

 🤿 1.
 Swim with Manta Rays on a Night Snorkel or DIve